qpdf/qpdf/manual/overview.rst

 creation tool can't handle.
 For example, many programs generate simple PDF files but can't password-protect them, web-optimize them, or perform other transformations of that type.

+This documentation aims to be comprehensive, but there is also a `wiki
+<https://github.com/qpdf/qpdf/wiki>`__ for less polished material and
+ongoing work.